All Guides

 Thoosie helps you time everything once you're inside the gates.
 Download it before your next trip and use it to match your dining windows to how the day is actually flowing.

-Real-time wait times, Smart Route planning, and crowd predictions for 56 top US theme parks.
+Real-time wait times, Smart Route planning, and crowd predictions for 60+ US and Canadian theme parks.

 Join the Waitlist →